 Warwick Medical School pays particular attention to the professional development needs of practitioners.
-Medical masters courses can be taken over a period of up to three years, while dentistry masters courses can be taken over period of up to eight years due to their clinical content.
+Medical masters courses can be taken over a period of up to three years.

 WMS courses have a modular framework, which gives you the opportunity to progress from Postgraduate Award, Postgraduate Certificate, Postgraduate Diploma to full Masters degree.